Exploring Cytokinesis and its Crucial Role in Organisms

 As cytokinesis continues, a contractile ring forms, contracting to make a cleavage furrow.
 The furrow deepens until the initial cell splits into two.
 With this, cytokinesis concludes, and the new cells start their cell cycle afresh.

-Cytokinesis is also seen in creating egg and sperm cells, in a process called meiosis.
-The procedure in meiosis mirrors mitosis, yet with a distinction: cytokinesis occurs twice, forming four new cells, each with just one chromosome copy.
+Cytokinesis also plays a role in creating egg and sperm cells through meiosis.
+While the procedure mirrors mitosis, a key distinction is that cytokinesis occurs twice in meiosis, forming four new cells, each with just one chromosome copy.

 Stages of Cytokinesis